nspec/DotNetNewNSpec/README.md

 ## Minimum requirements

-Even if template currently creates a project based on *.NET Core Tools Preview 2* (the one based on project.json), in order to install custom project templates such this from the command line you need to have at least **.NET Core Tools RC4** installed on your development machine.
+Even if template currently creates a project supporting *.NET Core Tools Preview 2* (the one based on project.json), in order to install custom CLI templates like this you need to have at least **.NET Core Tools RC4** on your development machine.

 ## Usage